tectalic/om4-header-footer-code/readme.txt

 1. Go to Appearance, Header & Footer, and write some HTML code!

 == Changelog ==

+= 1.0.5 =
+* Allow other plugins to perform actions whenever the Header/Footer code is saved.
+* No longer flush the caches in this plugin.
+Instead, it will be done via the OM4 Service plugin.

 = 1.0.4 =
 * Automatically purge WP Engine's cache when header/footer code is saved.